 where $\pi\leadsto\pi^{\prime}$ denotes that $\pi^{\prime}$ is obtained by changing the flag of one block of $\pi$, and $\pi\sqsupset \pi^{\prime}$ denotes that $\pi^{\prime}$ is obtained by merging two $0$-blocks in $\pi$.
 It is obvious that $\{(N_{t}, M_{t})\}_{t\geq 0}$ is indeed the block counting process of $\{\Pi_{t}^K\}_{t\geq 0}$ for $N_{0}+||M_{0}||_{TV}=K$.

-The state space $\mathcal{P}^{f}_{K}$ is locally compact and Polish since it can be regarded as a closed subset of $\{1,2,\cdots,B_{k}\}\times[0,\infty)^{K}$, where $B_{K}$ is the $K$-th Bell number i.e. the number of different ways to partition a set with $K$-elements.
-As the result, the existence and uniqueness (in distribution) of a coalescent process $\{\Pi^{\infty}_{t}\}_{t\geq 0}$ which has the same distribution as $\{\Pi^{K}_{t}\}_{t\geq 0}$ when it is restricted to take values in $\mathcal{P}^{f}_{K}$ can be proved by a projective limit argument.
-Furthermore, as the dual of Theorem \ref{th:scaling}, it can be shown that the scaling limit of the ancestral process for a sample of size $K$ from the discrete-time model is exactly the continuum seed-bank $K$-coalescent process.
-It is reasonable to believe that some existing results in the literature on the properties of the seed-bank coalescent process still hold for the more general situation discussed in this paper, such as ``not coming down from infinity" demonstrated in \cite{blath2016}.
+The state space $\mathcal{P}^{f}_{K}$ is locally compact and Polish since it can be regarded as a closed subset of $\{1,2,\cdots,B_{K}\}\times[0,\infty)^{K}$, where $B_{K}$ is the $K$-th Bell number i.e. the number of different ways to partition a set with $K$-elements.
+As the result, we prove the existence and uniqueness (in distribution) of a coalescent process $\{\Pi^{\infty}_{t}\}_{t\geq 0}$ which has the same distribution as $\{\Pi^{K}_{t}\}_{t\geq 0}$ when it is restricted to take values in $\mathcal{P}^{f}_{K}$by a projective limit argument.
+Furthermore, as the dual of Theorem \ref{th:scaling}, we show that the scaling limit of the ancestral process for a sample of size $K$ from the discrete-time model is exactly the continuum seed-bank $K$-coalescent process.
+It is reasonable to believe that some existing results in the literature on the properties of the seed-bank coalescent process still hold for the more general situation discussed in this paper, such as \textit{not coming down from infinity} demonstrated in \cite{blath2016}.
 They will be left for future work.

 This paper is organized as follows: In the current Section 1, the motivation and main results have been presented.
 Section 2 serves as a compilation of some notations, definitions and theorems, providing necessary preliminaries for the subsequent sections.
 In Section 3, equation (\ref{eq:SEE}) is formulated as an SEE, and its well-posedness is proved.
 Section 4 focuses on the Markov properties of the solution and the corresponding martingale problem formulations, in both cases when the state space is endowed with the original and the weak$^{\star}$ topology.
 In Section 5, a discrete-time Wright-Fisher type model is constructed, and it is shown that the scaling limit of the allele frequency process is the continuum seed-bank diffusion in the weak$^{\star}$ topology setting.
 Finally, in Section 6, the dual process of the solution is derived, and then the continuum seed-bank coalescent process is obtained.